AdobeDocs/release-notes.en/current.md

 * Resolved an issue causing all API calls to return an `Undocumented` error when being performed through the Swagger interface.
 (AAM-59190)
 * Resolved an issue causing incorrect user roles to be assigned to partners in some situations.
 (AAM-59451)
-* Resolved an issue causing the API to require case sensitive authentication headers.
+* Resolved an issue causing the API to require case-sensitive authentication headers.
 (AAM-58528)

 ## ![Icon](/assets/experience_platform_appicon_24.png) Experience Platform {#platform}